aipachakutiqwan/feddit/README.md

 # Feddit

 This repository contains an inference service for the BERT uncased multilingual finetunned sentiment classification model.
-The RESTful API classifies the sentiment of the Feddit (aka. fake Reddit) comments of a given Subfeddit.
+The RESTful API classifies the sentiment of the Feddit (aka. fake Reddit) comments for a given Subfeddit.

 #### Online Endpoint Microservice